reohjs/HX101_Introduction-to-Cross-platform-Development-with-Haxe/content/development.md

  3. Commit a file that contains student's registration info, including name and email.
 They will be used for contact and generating certificates.
 Since both the development and student repositories are private, only the student and the teaching team will have access to the info.

- 4. Make a merge request to the `submission` branch in the development repository.
+ 4. Make a merge request to the `submission` branch of the development repository.

  5. Add the student as a member to the forked student repository.